The Prime Number Conspiracy

 The Biggest Ideas in Math from Quanta

-Quanta Magazine's stories of mathematical explorations show that “inspiration strikes willy-nilly,” revealing surprising solutions and exciting discoveries.
+Mathematical explorations from Pulitzer Prize winner Quanta Magazine show that “inspiration strikes willy-nilly,” and reveal surprising solutions and exciting discoveries.

 Copublished with Quanta Magazine

 Mathematics has rarely seemed as vibrant and alive—and as thrilling—as it does in these pages.
 When the best writers explain the best mathematics, it's a wonder to behold.
 These are stories of drama, passion, longing and inspiration.
 They're also a lot of fun to read.

 Steven Strogatz, Cornell University and author of The Joy of x

 A gourmet tasting menu of recent advances in mathematics, where each dish has depth and flavor while being small enough not to overwhelm.
 Human stories behind the discoveries make them gripping even when the content might be beyond our grasp and serve as an important reminder that even the most abstract mathematics is a human pursuit.

 Eugenia Cheng, Mathematician and author of How to Bake Pi, Beyond Infinity, and The Art of Logic